Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 #### 2. Initialize your application functionality

-So once you know the store you are working with and you have the settings and other data specific to that store, you can use that information in your embedded application to start is stndard workflow.
+So once you know the store you are working with and you have the settings and other data specific to that store, you can use that information in your native application to start is stndard workflow.

 ### Enhanced Security User Auth